-I knew the salt would pair so well with the sweet cashew caramel (and it’s pretty, to boot) so I just did it.
+But I also knew the salt would pair so well with the vegan sweet cashew caramel (and it’s pretty, to boot) so I just did it.
 And it was possibly the best decision I’ve made all week.

 Other good decisions include: eating these as my second breakfast, and eating these again with a glass of almond milk.
 SO GOOD.

 AJ and I (and our dog Dedas, of course) actually just got back from one of our sunrise runs, which we’ve started to do regularly.
 We normally exercise in the afternoon or early evening after AJ gets home from work, but the city has been super lame lately, and has been enforcing laws that say you can’t be out in the open spaces or on the public trails after dark, and we really only like running on trails.

 With the changing of the seasons and the end of Daylight Savings Time, when the sun starts goes down before 5 p.m. and AJ doesn’t get home until 5:15, it gets difficult to find the time for exercise.
 But I’m here to report that we shifted our schedules to try running in the morning instead, and it’s great!